jabertuhin/fastapi-with-redis/README.md

 # Description
 A pdf parsing web application. [ Deatils will be added as I go with the development. ]

+> NOTE: Still a lot of work needs to be done to complete this project.
+Such as -
+- writing tests to achieve good coverage.
+- having meaningful work done by endpoints.
+- storing api-keys in postgresql.
+- kubernetes deployment.

 ## Update: 14th August, 2021
 API Rate Limit Feature Added.